-- location and extent of vegetation types using the EPA's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database [REDD] available at the EPA's website; - location of vegetation types of conservation significance based on EPA's regional ecosystem types and occurrence of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994 and subsequent amendments, as well as areas subject to the Vegetation Management Act 1999; - the current extent (bioregional and catchment) of protected vegetation types of conservation significance within the protected area estate (national parks, conservation parks, resource reserves, nature refuges); - any plant communities of cultural, commercial or recreational significance should be identified; and - location and abundance of any exotic or weed species.
+- location and extent of vegetation types using the EPA's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database [REDD] available at the EPA's website: - location of vegetation types of conservation significance based on EPA's regional ecosystem types and occurrence of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994 and subsequent amendments, as well as areas subject to the Vegetation Management Act 1999; - the current extent (bioregional and catchment) of protected vegetation types of conservation significance within the protected area estate (national parks, conservation parks, resource reserves, nature refuges); - any plant communities of cultural, commercial or recreational significance should be identified; and - location and abundance of any exotic or weed species.

-Each defined vegetation community should be surveyed for plant species in both summer (February to April) and winter (August and October), as follows:
+Within each defined (standard system) vegetation community, a minimum of three sites (numbers should be discussed with the EPA) should be surveyed for plant species, preferably in both summer and winter, as follows:

-- landscape and species diversity; - integrity of vegetation locally and at a regional scale; and - where the detailed (<1:10,000) vegetation mapping undertaken for the project is not congruent the existing broad scale Queensland Herbarium Regional Ecosystem mapping, an explanation should be provided and unusual or novel vegetation associations should be described and their conservation significance assessed; - site data should be recorded in a form compatible with the Queensland Herbarium CORVEG database. - the minimum site size should be 10 by 50 metres; - a complete list of species present at each site should be recorded; - the relative abundance of plant species present should be recorded;

-- any plant species of conservation, cultural, commercial or recreational significance should be identified; and - specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.
+- site data should be recorded in a form compatible with the Queensland Herbarium CORVEG database. - the minimum site size should be 10 by 50 metres; - a complete list of species present at each site should be recorded; - the relative abundance of plant species present should be recorded; - any plant species of conservation, cultural, commercial or recreational significance should be identified; and - specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.